airbytehq/airbyte/docs/integrations/destinations/chargify.md

 Chargify sites are simply containers for your Products, Customers, and Subscriptions.
 You can use Chargify with just one Site, although most customers will want two sites at a minimum – one for testing and one for production.

-Reach out to [support@chargify.com](mailto:support@chargify.com) to obtain your Site Project ID and Site Master API key.
+Reach out to [support@chargify.com](mailto:support@chargify.com) to obtain your Site Project ID and Site main API key.
 Note: You will need keys for each site you plan to stream data to.

 #### API Key and Project ID

-The Chargify Connector requires your `Project ID` and `Master Key` for authentication.
+The Chargify Connector requires your `Project ID` and `main Key` for authentication.
 To get them, please reach out to [support@chargify.com](mailto:support@chargify.com).

 #### Timestamp Inference